— Posted in Uncategorized

 Cannabis Oil and Diabetes – Wow?

 Today I examine potential health benefits and any connections between Cannabis Oil and Diabetes.
 Cannabis may be illegal where you live, and if so I do not have a recommendation for you.
 Hence, you may have to read this article for information purposes only.
 I do not endorse nor condemn the use of cannabis oil, except in accordance with the laws of your state or country.
 According to recent estimates, 422 million people in the world are suffering from diabetes, and that doesn’t include prediabetes.
 As recently as 1 Feb 2018, the FDA granted a ‘Priority Review’ of plant derived CBD extract.
 The use of cannabis oil for diabetes is currently under consideration and may change, possibly making this article obsolete.
+But if you suffer from diabetes, this article may prove quite interesting.

 Intro to Cannabis